How to apply for council housing

 Councils offer homes to people on the housing register through choice based letting schemes or as a direct offer.

 Ask your council which type of scheme they use.
-Some councils use a mixture.
+Some councils use both.

 How to bid with a choice based letting scheme